Natural Cafe Sora – Indoor / Outdoor child friendly restaurant with play areas. (Temporarily closed during the 2021 State of Emergency.)

 I do not know if there is any smoking allowed.
 I didn’t see any ashtrays outside and there was no smell of smoke in the restaurant.

 The restaurant really is in the middle of nowhere, but it is on a cycle course!
-There is no train line near it and the only landmark nearby is Yoshimi’s swan lake or a driving range.
+There is no train line near it and the only landmarks relatively nearby are Yoshimi’s Hatchoko Park, Yoshimi Kannon or a driving range.
+Herbal House is a short, but complex drive away too!
 You drive up someone’s driveway to get to the restaurant and down a narrow road that turns into another driveway.
 You would be forgiven to think you have gone the wrong way!
 I did see a bus stop about a five minute walk away from the restaurant, but not a bus (or car for that matter!) in sight.

 Address: 〒355-0156 Saitama-ken, Hiki-gun, Yoshimi-machi, Nagayatsu 759